 Left- after expansion, Right- residual scarring at 3 months post operative

 Distraction osteogenesis is also used to treat severe maxillary hypoplasia.

-Lefort I distraction osteogenesis is a relatively newer surgical technique to overcome problems related to relapse when the upper jaw must be moved great distances (> 7-8 mm).
+Lefort I distraction osteogenesis is a relatively newer surgical technique to overcome problems related to relapse when the upper jaw must be moved great distances (greater than 7-8 mm).

-During Lefort I distraction, the same osteotomy cuts are made as with traditional Lefort I surgery, however the bone is advanced very slowly (1 mm a day) to overcome the restrictive scar tissue forces as well as allow for bone to fill in the gap naturally without the need for bone grafting.
+During Lefort I distraction, the same osteotomy cuts are made as with traditional Lefort I surgery; however, the bone is advanced very slowly (1 mm a day) to overcome the restrictive scar tissue forces as well as to allow for the bone to fill in the gap naturally without bone grafting.

 What to expect following surgery: